-What Is Cullen Skink?
+What is Cullen Skink?

-Not for me, thank you.
+Not for me, thanks.

 Haggis … a type of pudding composed of the liver, heart, and lungs of a sheep (or another animal), minced and mixed with beef or mutton suet and oatmeal and seasoned with onion, cayenne pepper, and other spices.
 The mixture is packed into a sheep’s stomach and boiled.Encyclopaedia Britannica